mawaishanif/the-leader/README.md

   userPost["blogLogoWidth"]----------  returns the width of Logo image<br>
   userPost["blogLogoHeight"]---------  returns the height of Logo image<br>
   userPost["tags"]----------------------  returns an array of tags separated by commas <br>
-- [ ] Remove function the_leader_posted_on() from content.php and create separate functions that shows 'posted on', 'author name' and 'author image (only URL)' respectively.
+- [x] Create two funtions that displays the date (and time) a post was published and last modified respectively (format: 2015-02-05T08:00:00+08:00 )
-- [ ] Create two funtions that displays the date (and time) a post was published and last modified respectively (format: 2015-02-05T08:00:00+08:00 )
+- [x] Create function that displays the width and height in array of featured image of current post.
-- [ ] Create function that displays the width and height in array of featured image of current post.
+- [ ] Remove function the_leader_posted_on() from content.php and create separate functions that shows 'posted on', 'author name' and 'author image (only URL)' respectively. - Dealyed for some time.

 ### For Designer